Humidity Control for Pianos

-Fluctuations in humidity are the primary contributors for a piano going out of tune.
-As the piano soundboard expands and contracts with changes in humidity, it has an impact on the strings which are attached to the soundboard and bridges.
+Fluctuations in humidity are the primary contributors for an instrument going out of tune.
+As the pianos soundboard expands and contracts with changes in humidity, it has an impact on the strings which are attached to the soundboard and bridges.
 The wider and more frequent these swings in humidity, the more the tuning is compromised.
-Piano keys and the wooden action parts of the piano are also effected as they expand and contract with humidity.
+Keys and the wooden action parts of the instrument are also effected as they expand and contract with humidity.
 This will effect the feel and touch of the piano, and over time can lead to damage to these parts.
-Controlling the frequency and amount of these humidity swings will help keep your pianos tuning more stable and its touch more consistent.
+Controlling the frequency and amount of these humidity swings will help keep your tuning more stable and its touch more consistent.

-For many years we have recommended the installation of Dampp-Chaser (TM) humidity control systems for pianos.
-Pianos in churches and schools can always benefit from this type of humidity control as their buildings often experience huge swings in humidity as air-conditioning and heating units are turned on for services and off when the building is not being used.
-While most homes have more consistent AC/Heat use, there are still swings in humidity which have an impact on the piano.
+For many years we have recommended the installation of Dampp-Chaser Piano Life Saver (TM) humidity control systems for all instruments.
+Grands and uprights in churches and schools can always benefit from this type of humidity control as their buildings often experience huge swings in humidity as air-conditioning and heating units are turned on for services and off when the building is not being used.
+While most homes have more consistent AC/Heat use, there are still swings in humidity which have an impact on the instrument.

 Complete and total humidity control can be achieved by installing systems for both reducing humidity and increasing humidity within the instrument.
 Different regions of the country and their respective climates will dictate which system might be needed most or if both systems should be included and installed on your piano.